Machine-Learning-Pipelines/reproscreener/guidance/gunderson-2018-revised/main.md

 ## Experiment (7)

 - Hypothesis: The hypothesis being investigated
-- Prediction*: Predictions related to the hypotheses
+- Prediction: Predictions related to the hypotheses
 - Method source code: Is the method open sourced
 - Hardware specifications: Hardware used
 - Software dependencies: For method or experiment